geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 11. Select **Finish**.

 12. You’re now going to test the process of deleting a team site and then restoring it.
-In the list of **Active sites**, select the circle and checkmark to the left of the **Human Resources** site name (do not select the Human Resources site name, as this will open a properties window for the site).
+In the list of **Active sites**, select the circle and checkmark to the left of the **IT Services** site name (do not select the IT Services site name, as this will open a properties window for the site).

 13. In the menu bar at the top of the page, select the **ellipsis (…)** icon, and in the drop-down menu that appears, select **Delete**.

-14. In the **Delete Office 365 group** window, select the **Delete the group “Human Resources” and all its resources** check box, and then select **Delete.** Note that the Human Resources site disappears from the **Active sites** list.
+14. In the **Delete Office 365 group** window, select the **Delete the group “IT Services” and all its resources** check box, and then select **Delete.** Note that the IT Services site disappears from the **Active sites** list.

-15. In the left-hand navigation pane on the **SharePoint admin site**, under **Sites**, select **Deleted sites.** Note how the Human Resources site that you just deleted appears in the list of deleted sites.
+15. In the left-hand navigation pane on the **SharePoint admin site**, under **Sites**, select **Deleted sites.** Note how the IT Services site that you just deleted appears in the list of deleted sites.

-16. In the **Deleted sites** window, select the circle and checkmark to the left of the **Human Resources** site name (do not select the Human Resources site name).
+16. In the **Deleted sites** window, select the circle and checkmark to the left of the **IT Services** site name (do not select the IT Services site name).

 17. In the menu bar at the top of the page, select **Restore**.

 18. In the **Restore Office 365 group** window, select **Restore**.
-Note that the Human Resources site disappears from the **Deleted sites** list.
+Note that the IT Services site disappears from the **Deleted sites** list.

-19. In the left-hand navigation pane on the **SharePoint admin site**, under **Sites**, select **Active sites.** The Human Resources site should once again appear in the **Active sites** list.
+19. In the left-hand navigation pane on the **SharePoint admin site**, under **Sites**, select **Active sites.** The IT Services site should once again appear in the **Active sites** list.

-20. In the **Active sites** list, select the checkmark to the left of the **Human Resources** site name.
+20. In the **Active sites** list, select the checkmark to the left of the **IT Services** site name.
 If you scroll to the right, you will see that the information that you previously entered for this site has been restored.

 21. Remain in the SharePoint admin center for the next task.

 ### Task 2 – Hierarchical Permissions

 SharePoint Online uses hierarchical permissions to set authorization and access of sites.
 In other words, when a site is created (known as the parent site) any sites that are later created under that site (known as children sites) will, by default, inherit the main site permissions of the parent site.
-Since you just created a team site for Human Resources, you now plan to configure site permissions to meet the HR team’s security requirements.
+Since you just created a team site for IT Services, you now plan to configure site permissions to meet the IT team's security requirements.

 1. In the **SharePoint admin center**, you should still be displaying **Active sites**.

-2. Select the **Human Resources** site that you created in the prior task.
+2. Select the **IT Services** site that you created in the prior task.

-3. In the **Human Resources** window that appears, select the URL that is displayed under **URL.**
+3. In the **IT Services** window that appears, select the URL that is displayed under **URL.**

-4. A new tab will open in Internet Explorer that displays the **Human Resources** site.
+4. A new tab will open in Internet Explorer that displays the **IT Services** site.

-5. In the upper right-hand corner of the **Human Resources** site, select the **gear (Settings)** icon.
+5. In the upper right-hand corner of the **IT Services** site, select the **gear (Settings)** icon.

 6. In the **Settings** pane that appears, select **Site permissions.**

-7. At the bottom of the **Site permissions** pane, select **Advanced permissions settings**, which opens a new **Permissions: Human Resources** tab for the Human Resources site.
+7. At the bottom of the **Site permissions** pane, select **Advanced permissions settings**, which opens a new **Permissions: IT Services** tab for the IT Services site.

-8. In the ribbon that appears in the **Permissions** tab at the top of the **Permissions: Human Resources** window,, select **Check Permissions.**
+8. In the ribbon that appears in the **Permissions** tab at the top of the **Permissions: IT Services** window,, select **Check Permissions.**

 	**Note:** This option enables you to check access permissions for users and groups.
 In this case, you will check the permissions that were assigned to Diego Siciliani, Nestor Wilke, and Patti Fernandez.
 In the prior task, you assigned Diego as an owner of the HR site, and Nestor and Patti as site members.
 The following steps will enable you to check what permissions they were assigned in these roles.

-9. In the **Human Resources: Check Permissions** window that appears, in the **User/Group** field, type **Diego**.
+9. In the **IT Services: Check Permissions** window that appears, in the **User/Group** field, type **Diego**.
 As you type Diego, a window appears listing users whose first name starts with Diego.
 Select **Diego Siciliani** and then select **Check now**.
 Since Diego is an owner of this site, this confirms that he was automatically assigned **Full Control** permissions.

 10. In the **User/Group** field, select the **X** next to Diego’s name to remove it from the field.
 In the **User/Group** field, type **Nestor**.
 As you type Nestor, a window appears listing users whose first name starts with Nestor.
 Select **Nestor Wilke** and then select **Check now.** Since Nestor is member of this site, this confirms that he was automatically assigned **Edit** permissions.